 These tools make learning how to build a campfire a better experience.

 When learning how to build a campfire, you’ve got five go-to choices for fire structure.
 Each has its own benefits.
 Each has its uses.

-The classic fire shape, the teepee fire is the usual method people use when learning how to build a campfire.
+The classic fire shape, the teepee fire is the usual method people use when learning how to build a teepee fire.
 It’s an easy technique to learn and is useful when boiling water or as a means to get tinder and kindling started.
 Unfortunately it’s also one prone to collapsing, so it’s best to have a backup plan in mind.
 I taught a nephew to build a teepee fire and then add additional firewood to form a log cabin (see below).

 The go-to image for a campfire in the wild, the star fire is excellent for use in a larger fire pit.
 Even in a smaller one, it’s great to practice this method of how to build a campfire.
 The main drawback is that the star fire takes some time to really get going, but when it does it’s a good fire when there is little fuel around as it uses minimal firewood and doesn’t need much maintenance.

 Need to get a fire going in a pinch?
 The lean-to is your go-to.
 This is the simplest method for how to build a campfire and is probably the best to pick in bad weather.
 It will require you to have a good heading on the wind direction (this style of fire building doesn’t have great air flow), but it is still one of my favorite methods for starting a campfire.